 Notes: the figure excludes three data points, namely Greece in 2009, Ireland in 2010 and Slovenia in 2013.
-In these instances, the countries recorded a first-release error in the budget balance of respectively -9.8%, -20.8% and -12.2%.
+In these instances, the countries recorded an error in the budget balance of respectively -9.8%, -20.8% and -12.2%.

-In the sequel, we will also analyse the decomposition of first-release budget balance errors into first-release revenues and spending errors.
-Hence, Table 1 reports the variance-covariance matrix of the first-release error in the budget balance, the first-release error in revenues, $rev{i,t}^{t+1} - rev{i,t}^{t-1}$, and the negative of the first-release error in expenditures, $exp{i,t}^{t-1} - exp{i,t}^{t+1}$.
+In the sequel, we will also analyse the decomposition of budget balance forecast errors into revenues and spending errors.
+Hence, Table 1 reports the variance-covariance matrix of the error in the budget balance, the error in revenues, $rev{i,t}^{t+1} - rev{i,t}^{t-1}$, and the negative of the error in expenditures, $exp{i,t}^{t-1} - exp{i,t}^{t+1}$.
 The variance of the first-release spending errors is higher than that of the budget balance, which in turn is higher than that of revenues.
-The positive covariance between the first-release budget balance and the first-release revenues error indicates that when actual revenues exceed their projection this contributes to the budget balance exceeding its projection.
-Similarly, the positive covariance between the first-release budget balance and the negative of the first-release spending error indicates that when actual spending falls short of its projection, this also contributes to the budget balance exceeding its projection.
-Spending errors contribute most to the budget balance errors, which is clear from its co-variance with the budget balance error being about four times higher in absolute magnitude than the covariance of the budget balance and the revenues error.
+The positive covariance between the budget balance and the revenues error indicates that when actual revenues exceed their projection this contributes to the budget balance exceeding its projection.
+Similarly, the positive covariance between the budget balance and the negative of the spending error indicates that when actual spending falls short of its projection, this also contributes to the budget balance exceeding its projection.
+Spending errors contribute most to the budget balance forecast errors, which is clear from its co-variance with the budget balance forecast error being about four times higher in absolute magnitude than the covariance of the budget balance and the revenues error.
 A plausible explanation for this larger role of spending errors is that spending is relatively insensitive to unforeseen changes in the business cycle (see Larch and Salto, 2005).
 Most spending growth is pre-determined through benefit programs and other commitments and will not react, at least not in the short run, to an unexpected change in GDP growth.
 Hence, a slowdown in growth, or even negative growth, will lead to an increase in the spending ratio of GDP and, because revenues are strongly correlated with growth, produce a deterioration of the budget balance as a share GDP.
-In a way, the higher covariance of the spending error with the budget balance error is a reflection of the role of the automatic stabilizers.
+Indeed, the higher covariance of the spending error with the budget balance forecast error is a reflection of the role of the automatic stabilizers.

 Finally, the negative entry in the table indicates a positive covariance between the revenues and the spending errors.
 Hence, if actual spending exceeds its projection, then actual revenues tend to exceed their projection, and vice versa.
 The mechanism could run from spending towards revenues: actual spending exceeding its projection would lead revenues to be raised above their projection.
 Vice versa, deviations of actual revenue from their projection could drive spending adjustments.
-First, through a spending reduction governments may try to make up for a budgetary shortfall caused by a revenue shortfall.
-Second, windfall revenues may not be used for building buffers, but lead to more spending.
+First, by cutting expenditure governments may try to make up for a budgetary shortfall caused by a revenue shortfall.
+Second, windfall revenues may not be used for building buffers, but for extra spending.
 We find that the covariance between the errors in revenues and expenditures is -3.71 when the forecast error in the budget balance is positive and -2.97 when the error is negative or equal to zero.
-The larger absolute size of the covariance when the budget balance error is positive suggests that revenues might be a stronger driver of spending when the former exceed their forecast than when they fall short of their forecast.
-Leaving out the crisis years 2009 - 2012 yields a qualitatively similar variance-covariance matrix, but the variance of the budget balance error is smaller now and so are (in absolute terms) the covariances between the budgetary balance error and the expenditures error is still dominated by the covariance between the budgetary balance error and the variance of the budget balance error and the expenditures error and the expenditures error and the revenues error.
-However, the contribution to the variance in the budget balance error is still dominated by the covariance between the budgetary balance error and the error and the expenditures error and the expenditures error (see Appendix D).
+The larger absolute size of the covariance when the budget balance forecast error is positive suggests that revenues might be a stronger driver of spending when the former exceed their forecast than when they fall short of their forecast.8

-Table 1: Variance-covariance matrix of the first-release errors
+Table 1: Variance-covariance matrix of the errors